jpjones76/SeisIO.jl/docs/index.rst

 ..
-SeisIO documentation master file, created by sphinx-quickstart on Sun May 22 18:44:14 2016.
+SeisIO documentation main file, created by sphinx-quickstart on Sun May 22 18:44:14 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.